-1. Gathering People and Ideas in One Place
+1. Gather People And Ideas In One Place

 Now that we have all the potential ideas (and research participants) in one place, it is time to get them in the open where you can hear them.
 Whilst it’s up to you to devise your intelligence-gathering strategies, the right community software has a number of tools and modules to help you execute.
 Here is some functionality that a great insights community platform will offer:

-The Forum and Discussion board give you the well-known option of opening a thread or posting a subject and receiving replies and valuable answers which in turn transforms the original question into a meaningful conversation with or among your customers.
-These modules come with the built-in options of creating polls, posting multimedia like pictures and videos, and sharing other online content from around the Internet.
+The Forum and Discussion board give you the well-known option of opening a thread or posting a subject and receiving replies.
+Valuable answers which in turn transforms the original question into a meaningful conversation with or among your customers.
+These modules come with the built-in options.
+Think about creating polls, posting multimedia like pictures and videos.
+And sharing other online content from around the Internet.
 These are the fundamental basics of engaging in group discussions.